Who Is Allowed to Use the Carpool Lanes in Los Angeles?

 Exceptions to the HOV Rule

-If a motorist has an emergency, driving in a carpool lane alone is permitted in Los Angeles.
+Injury attorneys in Los Angeles explain that if a motorist has an emergency, driving in a carpool lane alone is permitted in Los Angeles.
 There are additional exceptions for motorcycles, mass transit vehicles, blood transport vehicles and paratransit vehicles.
 Unless specifically prohibited by a traffic control device, these vehicles can use a carpool lane in Los Angeles even without multiple passengers.

 Finally, if a vehicle is distinguished as a clean-air vehicle and has a red or purple decal issued by the Department of Motor Vehicles, it is exempt from the standard HOV rules unless local signage states otherwise.
 Note that as of July 2, 2011, single-occupancy hybrid vehicles with yellow decals are not permitted in carpool lanes.